Laws, Regulations & Annotations

 515.0005 Religious Organizations.
 Personal property held by a religious organization and used to furnish rectories, convents, and caretakers' quarters used by priests, nuns, and caretakers is held for household use or purposes and is eligible for the exemption.
 C 6/20/1984.

 515.0010 Residential Care Facilities.
 Revenue and Taxation Code section 224 provides that the personal effects exemption does not apply to property held or used in connection with a trade, profession, or business.
-Therefore, assessment of personal property owned by the licensee of a residential care facility and used in connection with the facility is an assessment to which other family dwellings are subject.
-However, the fact that a licensee operates a residential care facility out of his or her own home should not preclude application of the exemption for personal effects and household furnishings held for the licensee's own personal use, such as personal bedroom furnishings.
-LTA 8/1/1989 (No. 89/58); C 12/4/2000.
+Therefore, assessment of personal property owned by the licensee of a residential care facility business and used in connection with the facility is proper.
+However, the fact that a licensee operates a residential care facility out of his or her own home should not preclude application of the exemption for personal effects and household furnishings held for the licensee’s own personal use, such as personal bedroom furnishings.
+LTA 8/1/1989 (No. 89/58); C 12/4/2000; C 3/12/2012.